 Thus, Green innovation is key to enabling environmentally sustainable growth as it can lead to a cleaner and safer world.

-In case you are wondering what you can personally do to save our planet, find out about the top 15 ways to live a more sustainable lifestyle.
+And in case you are wondering what you can personally do to save our planet, find out about the top 15 ways to live a more sustainable lifestyle.